 Arkansas & White Rivers

-The Mississippiís southernmost major tributary, the Arkansas, is born from melting snow on the eastern slopes of the Continental Divide near Leadville, Colorado.
+The Mississippi’s southernmost major tributary, the Arkansas, is born from melting snow on the eastern slopes of the Continental Divide near Leadville, Colorado.
 Its 1,450-mile course drains 160,500 square miles in five states.

 Location.
 35° 8.968′ N, 90° 3.507′ W. Marker is in Memphis, Tennessee, in Shelby County.
 Marker is on Riverside Drive.
+Mud Island Mississippi Riverwalk.
 Touch for map.
-Mud Island Mississippi Riverwalk.
 Marker is at or near this postal address: 125 N Front St, Memphis TN 38103, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 17, 2018.
-This page originally submitted on March 14, 2018, by Sandra Hughes of Killen, Usa.
-This page has been viewed 61 times since then.
-Photo 1. submitted on March 14, 2018, by Sandra Hughes of Killen, Usa. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on March 14, 2018, by Sandra Hughes of Killen, Alabama, USA.
+This page has been viewed 89 times since then and 10 times this year.
+Photo 1. submitted on March 14, 2018, by Sandra Hughes of Killen, Alabama, USA. • Bill Pfingsten was the editor who published this page.